OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Rubric_Scoring.md

 The learning resource Form, especially the [rubric](Rubric.md) element integrated there, is ideally suited for a criteria-based assessment of achievements.
 For this purpose, a previously created form with a rubric element is integrated into the course element "Assessment" of a course.

+!!! info "Note"

+    Assessments as part of a peer review are also carried out using rubric forms.
+This requires a [course element task](../learningresources/Course_Element_Task.md#coach_peer_review).

 ## In the course editor

 Go to the course editor and add the [course element "Assessment"](../learningresources/Course_Element_Assessment.md).
 Then go to the "Assessment" tab and activate the "Rubric assessment".